Vlajko-bit/visit-group-pw-ts/README.md

 **Extra:**

-There are two javascript files in folder javascript, one test file - searchAndBook.spec.js and one page object file searchPage.js
-You can use them to overide existing typescript files and run the code in Javascript language.

 Just to note, in playwright.config.ts configurational file is changed, I commented out executing test in Firefox and Safari, you can change that if needed.